-(b) Avoidance of any use of development cooperation for military purposes or for aggravation of international conflicts recipient countries are involved in development cooperation for non-military purposes such as public welfare or disaster-relief purposes, such cases will be considered on a case-by-case basis in light of their substantive relevance.
+Japan will avoid any use of development cooperation for military purposes or for aggravation of international conflicts.
+In case the armed forces or members of the armed forces in recipient countries are involved in development cooperation for non-military purposes such as public welfare or disaster-relief purposes, such cases will be considered on a case-by-case basis in light of their substantive relevance.